RobRomijnders/bigclam/readme.md

 For starters, here's an example of a social network.
 To see how we generate the data and plot it, look at `/util/generate_data.py` for the AGM and `ui/index.html` for the D3.js code.

 ![Social network](http://robromijnders.github.io)
 An edge represents a friendship.
-The fill of a node refers to its community.
+This marks the starting point for any social graph problem, you're given a bunch of people (nodes) and their friendships (edges)

 ![Social network2](http://robromijnders.github.io)
-Now, the outer stroke represents the community with highest preference. (_Note that we might as well plot multiple communities per node, but I'm not that proficient with D3.js.
+Now, we plot the results of our algorithm.
+The fill represents the _true_ communtiy.
+The outer stroke represents the community with highest preference. (_Note that we might as well plot multiple communities per node, but I'm not that proficient with D3.js.
 Please reach out if you can help me_)

+I cherry picked these examples for the purposes of explaining.
+You can check `im/` for more plots or play with the code and make your own

 As always, I am curious to any comments and questions.
 Reach me at romijndersrob@gmail.com